cybertec-postgresql/pgwatch/README.md

 # pgwatch3 WIP.
-Do not use in production!
+Please do not use it in production!

 This is the next generation of [pgwatch2](https://github.com/cybertec-postgresql/pgwatch2/).